mechveck/tidbits/binary_stress_pattern_visualization.md

 **mechveck**: _It seems a human hand is still needed with large language/transformer models and stress patterning.
 I've aimed for accuracy, and stuck with common vocabulary, but even then, the dictionaries and linguists and teachers etc. often disagree on the simplest terms._

-*//Generated and iterated with Anthropic's Claude and OpenAI's o1*
+*Generated and iterated with Anthropic's Claude and OpenAI's o1*

 # Stress-Pattern Visualizer